 2025/07/22

-Cycle The Erie Canal
+Cycle The Erie Canal #CTEC

 Not the 400 miles expected - probably because I didn't do the Day 0 tours & such.
 But still, 630km ( 391 mi) was pretty cool.
+This trip was validating that I was physically able to do this ride (knees, endurance), the bike was able to do the ride, and the gear I had was adequate.

 Validated some of my packing / traveling gear and made some changes along the way.
 Definitely helped to stay at Lotar's in Syracuse and a couple other stops along the way.